near/NEPs/text/0018-genesis_block.md

 complex (since its balance structure is not trivial) and there is no real need to do so, since Token Holder can just move vested&unlocked balance to a different account and use it from there.

+# Economics config

+We are going to store economics config in a key-value pair not associated with any account and therefore not a subject to storage rent.
+The key is going to be `ecfg` (notice that it is shorter than 5 characters and therefore not account can be created on the top of it).
+The value is going to be a list of economics configs serialized with Borsh.
+We are going to use `StateRecord::Data` to inject it into the trie.

+Each economics config will have a version associated with it and the block index at which it kicks in.

+Until we implement the governance mechanism NEAR Inc account will be able to issue a special kind of transaction that overrides the key-value pair of the economics config.